hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 ## Better Performance and Reliability

 The Hypercore Protocol ecosystem has seen major improvements recently, and Hyperdrive directly benefits from all of them.
-Most significant, Hyperdrive v10 leverages [Hypertrie](https://github.com/mafintosh/hypertrie) for __better indexing__, and [Hyperswarm](https://github.com/hyperswarm/hyperswarm) for __better networking__.
+Most significantly, Hyperdrive v10 leverages [Hypertrie](https://github.com/mafintosh/hypertrie) for __better indexing__, and [Hyperswarm](https://github.com/hyperswarm/hyperswarm) for __better networking__.

 ### Networking